Guild of One-Name Studies

 * The 1910 to 1920 searches included a substantial number of 'not Merry' individuals (see comment above).

 According to the year 2000 census web site, there were 3698 Merrys recorded in the USA (1.37 per 100,000 population, the 8242nd ranked surname).
 Merrey was not recorded.
 This is at odds with WorldName web site which indicates a low frequency of Merrey in Maryland and New Hampshire.
+In the USA and Canada there are Merry families whose surnames have been anglicised from a European name.

 As noted above, the highest frequency of both the Merry and Merrey surnames in Canada is in Nova Scotia.
 Canadian census records are being worked on (December 2014) for inclusion in this profile).